lucas-martinic/Unity-MetaXR-AI-ZeroShot/README.md

 # Unity-MetaXR-AI-ZeroShot
-Unity project integrating Zero-Shot Object Detection models like Grounding DINO and Florence-2 (Vision-Language Model) via NVIDIA’s AI API, with an end-to-end controller and UI to run image understanding tasks in XR.
+Unity project integrating Zero-Shot Object Detection models like Grounding DINO and Florence-2 (Deprecated) via NVIDIA’s AI API, with an end-to-end controller and UI to run image understanding tasks in XR.

 > [!IMPORTANT]
-> This repository now integrates both **Grounding DINO** and **Florence-2** models through the NVIDIA build platform, making it a Zero-Shot detection repo.
 > We recommend using **Grounding DINO** as Florence-2 has been temporarily removed from the NVIDIA build platform.

 ![florence-xr-Trim-Trim-ezgif com-optimize](https://github.com/user-attachments/assets/429c9837-574e-4857-8843-1727167f73c3)